-The Securities are long-dated securities; Holders of the Securities may be required to bear the financial risks of an investment in the Securities for a long period.
+The Sterling Securities are long-dated securities; Holders of Sterling Securities may be required to bear the financial risks of an investment in the Sterling Securities for a long period.

-The Securities will be long-dated securities.
-See "Terms and Conditions of the Securities-Redemption".
-Therefore, prospective investors should be aware that they may be required to bear the financial risks of an investment in the Securities for a long period and may not recover their investment in the foreseeable future.
+The Sterling Securities will be long-dated securities.
+See "Terms and Conditions of the Sterling Securities - Redemption".
+Therefore, prospective investors should be aware that they may be required to bear the financial risks of an investment in the Sterling Securities for a long period and may not recover their investment in the foreseeable future.

-The Securities will be subject to optional redemption by KPN including upon the occurrence of Special Events, a Change of Control Event or an Equity Offering Linked Call Event and the EUR Capital Securities and the GBP Capital Securities include substantially similar provisions.
+The Securities will be subject to optional redemption by KPN including upon the occurrence of Special Events, a Change of Control Event or an Equity Offering Linked Call Event.

-The Securities will be redeemable, at the option of KPN, in whole but not in part on the First Reset Date, on 28 March 2028 and on the next succeeding Reset Date, and thereafter on each Interest Payment Date at their principal amount together with any accrued and unpaid interest up to (but excluding) the redemption date and any outstanding Arrears of Interest.
+The relevant Securities will be redeemable, at the option of KPN, in whole but not in part on any Reset Date at their principal amount together with any accrued and unpaid interest up to (but excluding) the redemption date and any outstanding Arrears of Interest.

-In addition, upon the occurrence of a Rating Event, a Substantial Repurchase Event, a Tax Deduction Event, a Withholding Tax Event, a Change of Control Event or an Equity Offering Linked Call Event (each as defined in the Conditions and as more fully described in Condition 6), KPN shall have the option to redeem, in whole but not in part, the Securities at the prices set out therein, in each case together with any accrued and unpaid interest up to (but excluding) the redemption date and any outstanding Arrears of Interest.
+In addition, upon the occurrence of an Accounting Event (in respect of Euro Securities only), a Rating Event, a Substantial Repurchase Event, a Tax Deduction Event, a Withholding Tax Event, a Change of Control Event or an Equity Offering Linked Call Event (each as defined in the Conditions and as more fully described in Condition 6), KPN shall have the option to redeem, in whole but not in part, the relevant Securities at the prices set out therein, in each case together with any accrued and unpaid interest up to (but excluding) the redemption date and any outstanding Arrears of Interest.
 In relation to a Tax Deduction Event or a Withholding Tax Event, KPN has the right to determine whether in its view such an event has occurred, and the Trustee will be entitled to rely upon that determination by KPN, as a result of which holders of the Securities will not be entitled to appeal if KPN chooses to exercise its optional redemption right upon the occurrence of such an event.

-In the case of a Change of Control Event and an Equity Offering Linked Call Event, if KPN does not elect to redeem the Securities in accordance with the Conditions, the then prevailing Interest Rate (as defined in the Conditions), and each subsequent Interest Rate otherwise determined in accordance with Condition 4, on the Securities shall be increased by 5 per cent. per annum with effect from (and including) the date on which the Change of Control Event occurred or in the case of an Equity Offering Linked Call Event, on the date falling 6 months after the Issue Date of the Securities.
+In the case of a Change of Control Event and an Equity Offering Linked Call Event, if KPN does not elect to redeem the relevant Securities in accordance with the relevant Conditions, the then prevailing Interest Rate (as defined in the relevant Conditions), and each subsequent Interest Rate otherwise determined in accordance with Condition 4, on the relevant Securities shall be increased by 5 per cent. per annum with effect from (and including) the date on which the Change of Control Event occurred or in the case of an Equity Offering Linked Call Event, on the date falling 6 months after the Issue Date of the relevant Securities.

-A Substantial Repurchase Event shall be deemed to occur if KPN repurchases and cancels or redeems Securities in respect of 90 per cent. or more in the principal amount of the Securities initially issued, as more fully described in the Conditions.
+A Substantial Repurchase Event shall be deemed to occur if KPN repurchases and cancels or redeems Securities in respect of 90 per cent. or more in the principal amount of the Securities initially issued, as more fully described in the relevant Conditions.

-An Equity Offering Linked Call Event shall be deemed to have occurred and be continuing if by 28 September 2013 KPN has not completed a Compliant Equity Offering or it announces its decision not to pursue a Compliant Equity Offering, as more fully described in the Conditions.
+An Equity Offering Linked Call Event shall be deemed to have occurred and be continuing if by 14 September 2013 KPN has not completed a Compliant Equity Offering or it announces its decision not to pursue a Compliant Equity Offering, as more fully described in the relevant Conditions.

-During any period when KPN may elect to redeem the Securities, the market value of the Securities generally will not rise substantially above the price at which they can be redeemed.
+During any period when KPN may elect to redeem the Securities, the market value of the relevant Securities generally will not rise substantially above the price at which they can be redeemed.
 This also may be true prior to any redemption period.